-Please also note the closing times for the beach access gates.
+Please also note the closing times for the beach access gate.

 From the A55 turn off at Bangor and follow the signs onto the A487 towards Caernarfon.
 Once you reach Caernarfon, continue through the town and stay on the A487 towards the town of Porthmadog.

 Once you arrive in Porthmadog you should take the second turning on your left on the roundabout in the centre of town.
 This will take you along the main high street.
 Continue up the main high street, then make a right turn towards Morfa Bychan.

 Continue along this road until you reach the village of Morfa Bychan.
 There are two entrances onto the beach, the first one being approximately half way through the village on your left hand side and is just after the local store. *From 2017 onwards, this entrance is for emergency vehicles only.
 Launching access is not permitted.
 The second entrance onto the beach (which brings you closer to the launch area) can be found by following the road straight through the village, where you will see the beach access & warden hut to your left just past “Glan Y Mor” campsite.